tsduck/tsduck/src/doc/usinglibrary.md

   during the installation.
 - On Fedora, Red Hat and CentOS, you must install the package `tsduck-devel`.
 - On Ubuntu systems, you must install the package `tsduck-dev`.
+- On macOS systems, the development environment is always installed with TSDuck using Homebrew.

-# Building applications on Linux  {#liblinux}
+# Building applications on Linux and macOS  {#liblinux}

-The TSDuck header files are located in `/usr/include/tsduck`.
-In the same directory, a partial makefile named `tsduck.mk` defines all options and requirements to use the TSDuck library.
+The command `tsconfig` generates the appropriate build options for the current operating system.
+See the TSDuck user's guide for more details.

 The following sample makefile illustrates the creation of a simple application named `myexec` using one single source file `myexec.cpp`.
 ~~~~
-include /usr/include/tsduck/tsduck.mk
+CXXFLAGS += $(shell tsconfig --cflags)
+LDLIBS += $(shell tsconfig --libs)

 default: myexec
 ~~~~
 This is as simple as that.